binocarlos/bitbuddy/electricity.md

 The electrons are all negitively charged and the protons are all positively charged.

-This is the same as a magnet where opposites attract (in fact electrons and magnets are all part of the [same world](http://en.wikipedia.org/wiki/Electromagnetism)).

-Now we have a water molecule floating in the air with an electron missing - we can call it a 'positive' ion.
+Now we have a water molecule floating in the air with an electron missing - we can call it a 'positive' water ion.

-Back down on the ground - there will be a molecule somewhere with an extra electron.
+Back down on the ground - there will be an atom somewhere with an extra electron.

 Remember that electrons are negatively charged and so the one back on earth is called a 'negative' ion.